Markakd/cyber366/hw2/README.md

 ## What to submit
-Please take screenshot of each steps.
+Please take screenshot of each step in the debugging process for three dinstructions
+1. the process of going through statements
+2. the stack memory layout before executing ret instruction in function `foo`
+3. the output of the program after sending the payload